Imran Khan Biography: Birth, Age, Early Life, Family, Education, Net Worth, Assets, Controversies, Cricket and Political Career

 Imran Khan contested from 5 constituencies in the 2018 Pakistan General Elections.
 He became the first person in the history of Pakistan who contested and won in all 5 constituencies.
 Previously, Zulfikar Ali Bhutto, who contested from four constituencies won in three in 1970.

 In May 2018, PTI announced a 100-day agenda for the future government-- the creation of a new province in Southern Punjab, fast-tracking of the merger of Federally Administered Tribal Areas into Khyber Pakhtunkhwa, the betterment of law and order situation in Karachi, and betterment of relations with Baloch political leaders.

 Imran Khan: Victory speech after winning 2018 elections

-After his victory in 2018 Pakistan General Election, Khan laid several policies for his future government and stated that he will build Pakistan as a humanitarian stated which will be based on principles of the first Islamic state of Medina.
+After his victory in the 2018 Pakistan General Election, Khan laid several policies for his future government and stated that he will build Pakistan as a humanitarian state which will be based on principles of the first Islamic state of Medina.
 He further stated that his party will work for the betterment of the less fortunate.
 Khan also said that everyone will be equal under the law and the Prime Minister's House will be converted into an educational institute and the governors' houses will be used for the benefit of the public.